akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 Sounds kind of familiar so far?
 Well, if you saw the [WWDC 2015 Protocol-Oriented Programming session](https://developer.apple.com/videos/play/wwdc2015/408/) it definitely should be. <img style="float: right; margin: 0px 0px;" src="{% if site.baseurl %}{{ site.baseurl }}{% endif %}/images/crusty.png"> That is also the reason why Crusty's friendly picture is all over this blog series.

-To draw a tree, our `TreeDrawing` needs the tree layout information that is provided to it by an implementation of `TreeLayoutBuilder` protocol. `TreeDrawing` then do its thing processing the layout, switching various drawing states and passing on instructions to the `Renderer`.
+To draw a tree, our `TreeDrawing` needs the tree layout information that is provided to it by an implementation of `TreeLayoutBuilder` protocol. `TreeDrawing` then do its thing processing the layout, switching states and passing on the drawing instructions to the `Renderer`.

 This base architecture already gives us plenty of flexibility and customization points.

 For example, the default `Renderer` implementation uses Core Graphics to draw the tree and a single animated `CAShapeLayer` to visualize traversals.
-Now simply switching to a different `Renderer` could easily give us things like e.g. 3D visualization with SceneKit.
-Or, perhaps someone would prefer a plain ASCII art drawings instead?
+Switching to a different `Renderer` would give us entire different presentation, e.g. 3D visualization with technology like SceneKit.
+Or, perhaps someone would prefer a plain ASCII art instead?
 I'm sure Crusty would be most pleased with these... 🤓

-While switching `Renderers` is outside of this blog's scope, (if anyone feels like a little exercise -- the contributions to [the playground](https://github.com/akpw/VisualBinaryTrees) most welcomed!), we could also do quite a lot customization of the basic drawing aspects such as fonts, lines thickness, colors, grid, etc.
+While switching `Renderers` is outside of this blog's scope (if anyone feels like a little exercise -- the contributions to [the playground](https://github.com/akpw/VisualBinaryTrees) most welcomed!), we could also do plenty of customization for the basic drawing aspects such as fonts, lines thickness, colors, grid, etc.

 **Customizing the drawing**

-In the previous part of the series, we defined [QuickLookable Binary Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html#quicklookable-binary-tree) protocol along with extensions for all of its requirements.
+In the previous part of the series, we defined [QuickLookable Binary Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/27/BinaryTreesPlayground-Part-I.html#quicklookable-binary-tree) protocol along with the extensions covering all of its requirements.
 One of these was specifically responsible for the visual tree representation:
 {% highlight swift %}
 /// Default Visual Tree Config extension QuickLookableBinaryTree {